 We reach over 600,000 children and their caregivers annually across six countries in sub-Saharan Africa.
-We work with more than 90 local organizations, clinics, and local and national governments in Malawi, Mozambique, Swaziland, Tanzania, Uganda, and Zimbabwe.
+We work with more than 90 local organizations, clinics, and local and national governments in Eswatini, Malawi, Mozambique, Tanzania, Uganda, and Zimbabwe.

 The Better Outcomes for Children and Youth in Eastern and Northern Uganda project provides critical HIV and social protection services to 15,000 families and 90,000 children across 20 districts in eastern and northern Uganda.